-Less pain, no bleeding, no compromise
+Less pain, no bleeding,

 Carevix delivers cervical engagement without the need to perforate the tissue.
 The device leverages suction technology to gently secure the cervix.
 A semi-circular, anatomical pad is applied onto the delicate tissue during gynecological procedures, reducing trauma associated with pain and bleeding.